Theories of Knowledge

 In ordinary life, people take knowledge for granted.
 When they see a tree, they do not ponder how they know that the tree exists, or what the concept “tree” is.
 They just walk around the tree, or duck under its branches, and carry on with their lives.
 They leave those questions “to the philosophers” (and to the psychologists).

-But if we want to understand ourselves, then we cannot take those questions for granted.
+But if we want to understand ourselves, we cannot take those questions for granted.

 What is Knowledge?